- Dog Wellness

 Veterinary care for your dog can be expensive, even prohibitively so.
 For most pet parents, their furry companion is like a family member, and having to face a medical crisis without the means to cover the cost of pet insurance, treatment, and preventative care is a nightmarish situation.
 Nobody wants to face the decision, if care can not be afforded, of what to do: go in debt beyond your means or consider euthanasia.

 Many pet parents obtain medical insurance for their dogs in the expectation they will not have to face such a difficult decision.
 But is it that simple?
 Does pet health insurance cover pre-existing conditions?
 As with human health insurance, pet health insurance is pretty limited, and often does not cover pre-existing conditions--and a variety of other situations you may be unaware of.
 For a better understanding of what pet health insurance covers, what it does not, and some notable exceptions, read on.

 A pre-existing health condition is a medical condition, disease, or disorder your dog suffered from prior to your obtaining health insurance.
 The vast majority of pet health insurance plans do not cover medical expenses to address pre-existing conditions--and there is more.
 Most insurance plans also have a waiting period after you begin your policy.
 The waiting period may be several weeks or months, during which time any medical condition that manifests is considered to have been pre-existing, and is not covered by your newly obtained insurance.
 This waiting period is implemented because medical conditions that manifest slowly could exist prior to coverage being obtained, but are not discovered until weeks or months later.
-Your new coverage does not apply to medical conditions that were believed present but undetected prior to coverage being obtained.
+Your new coverage does not apply to medical conditions in your dog that were believed present, but undetected prior to coverage being obtained.